meicatalan-postgrad/customer-churn-prediction/README.md

 ## 1. Overview

-This project aims to predict customer churn in a subscription-based business environment using machine learning techniques.
-Customer churn refers to customers who discontinue using a service, directly impacting revenue, customer lifetime value, and long-term business sustainability.
+This project applies machine learning to predict customer churn in a subscription-based environment, enabling organisations to proactively identify at-risk customers and protect revenue.

+Customer churn refers to customers who discontinue using a service, directly impacting revenue, customer lifetime value (LTV), and long-term business sustainability.
 From a business perspective, retaining existing customers is significantly more cost-effective than acquiring new ones.

 By identifying customers at risk of churning, organisations can implement targeted retention strategies such as personalised offers, improved customer support, and pricing adjustments.

-This project approaches churn prediction as a binary classification problem, where the goal is to predict whether a customer will churn (Yes) or not (No).
+This project frames churn prediction as a binary classification problem, where the goal is to predict whether a customer will churn (Yes) or not (No).

 ---